pooya1361/myTest/README.md

 * Focus on the structure of the code & try to use some of the nice features in ES6 and React

 ### Hand in
-Open a PR at the https://github.com/Yepstr/yepstr-codeassignment repo with your solution.
+Fork the repository and open a PR at the https://github.com/Yepstr/yepstr-codeassignment repo with your solution.

 Good Luck and please contact us if you have any questions or problems! gustav@yepstr.com